andrewnakas/rrfs_refc/README.md

   (6–8 km is a good balance).
 - `--sample-stride`: subsampling factor for building the KD‑tree.
 Lower = more accurate but slower.
 20–30 works well.
-- `--num-forecasts`: how many forecast hours to fetch starting at f000.
+- `--num-forecasts`: how many forecast hours to fetch starting at f000 (default 18).
 - `--lon-min/--lon-max/--lat-min/--lat-max`: set a custom crop (defaults to NA).
 - `--auto-extent`: use the full native grid instead of the crop.